Anthares101/k3s-pi-cluster/README.md

 - Install an NFS server to allow the cluster to provide persistent volumes to pods through a NFS provider.
 - Install an NFS provider and Prometheus - AlertManager - Grafana as monitoring stack out of the box
 - Install Calico to support network policies
-- Install cert-manager with letsencrypt as issuer to allow valid https certificates
+- Install cert-manager with some letsencrypt issuers to allow the creation of valid https certificates

 ## Compatibility